rfmoz/keepconf/README.md

 keepconf
 ========

-Keepconf log modifications over files into a git repo, like etckeeper and changeconf but more easy and python powered.
+Keepconf is a tool for backup and track files from remote hosts.
+It uses rsync and git for the purpose and was inspired in etckeeper and changeconf.